mosquitogames/1819rulebook/7_simulation-mode.md

 ## Setup
 Follow [the usual setup](/1819rulebook/setup) until step H, then:

-### I. Battle cards
+### H. Battle cards
 Put away the Mythic Battle cards.

 Shuffle the remaining Malay Battle cards and place them face down on the appropriate space.
 Have each Raja draw 1 card.

 Set aside the four ships from the British Battle deck.
 Shuffle the remaining cards.
 Have each Agent draw 1 card.
 Shuffle the four ships back in, and place the British Battle cards face down on the appropriate space.

-### J. Role cards
+### I. Role cards

 Hand each Raja a set of Role cards --- a Colonial Ally card and a Resistance Leader card.
 Hand each Agent a Colonial Ruler Role card for reference.

-### K. Folk Hero deck
+### J. Folk Hero deck

 Shuffle the Folk Hero deck and place it face down near the board.

 ## Sequence of Play Changes
-1. When the Treaty of London is revealed, Malay players must simultaneously declare their alignment by turning one of their Role cards face up.
+1. When the Anglo-Dutch Treaty is revealed, Malay players must simultaneously declare their alignment by turning one of their Role cards face up.
 Alignments may not be changed later.

 ## Raja Roles
 Rajas must declare their allegiance by revealing one of the two Role cards, after which the following rule modifiers apply:

 ### Colonial Ally
-1. Gain **+$2 Income** during the Income Phase.
+1. Gain **+$2 more Income**.
 2. You may **Declare War** on any player, but decrease the Spoils of War Multiplier by 2 *(minimum x1)*.
 3. You may only **Join Wars** against Resistance Leaders.
 3. Your Influence tokens in **British Districts** now generate VPs.